jhirn/k8s-example/infrastructure/README.md

 *         minikube                 minikube                                                            minikube                                                            default
 ```

-2. If the context is not available, you an add via terraform and targeting the update_kubeconfig resource
+2. If the context is not available, you can add it via terraform by targeting the update_kubeconfig resource

 ```bash
 $ run_tf apply -target="null_resource.update_kubeconfig"